Search on ascona-locarno.com

 Valle Bavona

 There is a place on this planet where peace reigns supreme.
-A small valley dominated by the sound of the river, with towering rock faces and dense fairytale woodland, where a thick soft blanket of moss covers the boulders.
-A place where man and nature can coexist in harmony thanks to a lifestyle from a bygone era.
+A small valley dominated by the sound of the river, with towering rock faces and dense fairytale woodland, where a thick, soft blanket of moss covers the boulders.
 A valley only inhabited in summer, offering breathtaking views and a rich history.
-No, not Tolkien’s Middle-earth, but Valle Bavona: a small side valley, about 10 km long, that branches off the Maggia valley at Cavergno and climbs to San Carlo.
+No, we’re not in a fairy tale world, but in Valle Bavona - a small, roughly ten-kilometer-long side valley of the Maggia Valley, stretching between Cavergno and San Carlo.

 • The 12 Lands

-• There are twelve villages called “Terre” [Lands] along the valley floor, all only inhabited during the summer, plus a hamlet abandoned for centuries due to the threat of a creeping landslide.
+• There are twelve hamlets called “Terre” [Lands] along the valley floor, all only inhabited during the summer.
 These recall to mind those villages in children’s storybooks: tight groups of small houses and stables hugging the land and nestled between towering vertical rock faces.
 They all help keep the secrets buried under the boulders in this valley.
-The fields around these settlements were once far more extensive, but have been destroyed by river floods or buried by landslides over the years.

 Valle Bavona is a valley best explored on foot.
-A drovers route passes through the twelve villages, letting you see with your own eyes the remaining traces of a bygone era in a landscape of extraordinary rugged beauty.
-Foroglio is, without doubt, the best known place in the valley.
-Nestled next to a dramatic 110 m high waterfall, this fairytale village has a certain mystical quality.
-The Bavona valley has been inhabited since ancient times.
-However, people ceased to live here all year round in 1500 or thereabouts, as natural disasters and the consequent environmental degradation made living conditions unsustainable.
-The valley inhabitants were forced to settle permanently in Cavergno and Bignasco, and only return to the Bavona valley in summer.
+A drovers route passes through the twelve hamlets, letting you see with your own eyes the remaining traces of a bygone era in a landscape of extraordinary rugged beauty.
+Foroglio is, without doubt, the best-known place in the valley.
+Nestled next to a dramatic 110 m high waterfall, this fairytale hamlet has a certain mystical quality.
+The Valle Bavona has been inhabited since ancient times.
+Until around 1500, a stable population lived there, but natural events and the resulting environmental changes gradually made life in the valley more difficult.
+As a result, the inhabitants settled permanently in Cavergno and Bignasco and used Valle Bavona only during the summer months from then on.
 Hence the tradition of transhumance here: the seasonal movement of livestock and people from the valley floor to the mountain pastures.
-Valle Bavona is now a popular destination not only for hikers in search of peace and breathtaking views, but also for trail runners who love a challenge: both The Great Waterfall Skyrace and the Basodino Mountain Run are held here.
+Valle Bavona is now a popular destination for hikers in search of peace and breathtaking views.

 • Val Calnègia: a hanging valley waiting to be discovered